ORIMA RESEARCH – COVID-19 RESPONSE

 Working from Home Protocols

-All ORIMA permanent staff have been set up with the ability to work from home via secure VPN access.
-Our VPN and remote working procedures have been stress-tested, with 70% of ORIMA staff successfully working from home (with no VPN access issues) on the day of the test.
+All ORIMA permanent staff have been set up with the ability to work from home via secure VPN access, and most staff have been working predominantly from home during the COVID-19 public health emergency.

 Maintaining appropriate information security standards is very important to ORIMA.
 When working from home, staff are required to adhere to the following policies to uphold our information security: